mindsdb/mindsdb/mindsdb/integrations/handlers/informix_handler/README.md

 SELECT * FROM informix_datasource.items;
 ```

-This integration uses IfxPy it is in develpment stage there it can be install using `pip install IfxPy`.But it doesn't work for higher version of python, therfore you have to build it from source.
+This integration uses IfxPy it is in develpment stage there it can be install using `pip install IfxPy`.But it doesn't work for higher version of python, therefore. you have to build it from source.

 <br>